mainfraame/cucumber-jest/README.md

 ### Use With ENV

-Alternatively, if you want to define multiple variable files for different environments, you can set the **ENV** environment variable and include the value of **ENV** as part of the filename.
+Alternatively, you can have variables target an environment by setting the ```ENV``` environment variable and using it in the variables file name.

-The table below contains multiple examples with different ENV values and extensions eg:
+Below are multiple examples with different ENV values and extensions:

 | Environment Variable    | Feature File            | Variable File                      |
 | ----------------------- | ----------------------- | ---------------------------------- |